Living Languages Team

 Jennifer Weatherstone

-Jennifer is our Office Manager.
+Jennifer joined the team in April 2024.
 She lives and works on Cabrogal of the Darug Nation country in Sydney’s south west.
-With a background in Primary Health, Aboriginal Health and Disability as a senior administrator, her journey has been marked by a commitment to improving the health and well-being of Indigenous communities in Australia.
+With a background in Primary Health, Aboriginal Health and the Disability sectors as a senior administrator, her journey has been marked by a commitment to improving the health and well-being of Indigenous communities in Australia.

-Jennifer will provide the administrative backing for our services through our virtual office, finance, project support and operations.
+Jennifer will provide the administrative backing for our services through our virtual office, including finance, project planning and operations.